Learn the Craft of Filmmaking

 In all New York Film Academy film camps, each student writes, shoots, directs and edits his or her own films.
 Our film camps are designed for people with little or no experience in making films.
-The programs focus on the fundamental elements of visual storytelling that enable the participants to direct their own projects.
+The programs focus on the fundamental elements of visual storytelling that enable the students to direct their own projects.

-During these high school film programs, each weekday is split between in-class instruction and on-set production, and the following subjects are taught to be of immediate and practical use in an integrated curriculum.
-In our longer film camps (three, four and six week), these subjects will be treated in greater detail and taken to a higher level than in the shorter camps.
+During NYFA’s teen film camps, each weekday is split between in-class instruction and on-set production.
+The below subjects are taught both in-class and on set, where students get to apply the lessons they learned in the classroom to a real film set.
+In our longer film camps (three, four and six-week), these subjects will be treated in greater detail and taken to a higher level than in the shorter camps.

 Directing is approached as the art of visual storytelling.
 Students will find that directing the camera concerns more than just where to place the camera.
 Through hands-on demonstrations, the students will learn how camera movement, visual arrangement, and editing patterns not only depict the action but also express the underlying drama.
 Each student directs a series of films in crews of four.
 Students also rotate in these crews among the principal film crew positions.
 Crews are required to meet each week with the directing instructor to review scripts and shooting plans.